 1. Feet a little wider apart and toes out

 This will give your pelvis somewhere to go so you can squat properly.
 Position your toes slightly outwards.
 Another thing to remember is that your knees should be strong over the foot.
 Don’t let your knees collapse.

 2. Start the squat movement with your hip

 Many people take the squat movement too quickly, which can cause their knees to buckle.
 The next time you’re squatting, try starting the movement using your hips instead of your knees.
 This will ensure that your knees don’t buckle and keep you safe while working out.
 It is like you are reaching back with your seat to sit in the chair.
 Squatting involves some knee movement and a lot of hip movement.
 You need to distribute your weight throughout your foot, not on your toes.
 If you put too much weight on your toes, it will put a lot of strain on your knees, leading to more knee pain.
-You have to put the weight in the mid foot or heel.
+You have to put the weight in the midfoot or heel.

 3. Hips pass the knees

-I like to get people to have their hips pass their knees when they squat.
+You should have your hips past your knees when you squat.
 Usually, the toughest position is getting out of the bottom position.
 So if the hips are above the knees, this is probably a knee movement.
-If you let the hips move just past the knee, then you can get more help from the hamstrings and the glutes in order to get out of the bottom position.
+If you let the hips move just past the knee, you can get more help from the hamstrings and the glutes to get out of the bottom position.